gooch/extended-netflix/readme.md

 the major subgenres that Netflix usually hides.
 The dropdown also contains a search field which filters genres to your liking.
 Included is also a list of every category that has ever been offered on netflix (20,000+), but this is a highly experimental configuration that has to be manually enabled.
+[View Extended Netflix on the Chrome store](https://chrome.google.com/webstore/detail/extended-netflix/ikebdpnilbibhljabmipbbdfcinpcjhp).

 # How to build
     gulp